cezarypiatek/MappingGenerator/README.md

 ### Using along with Resharper

-If you are not able to open Roslyn refactoring menu (`ctr + .`) please verify your Resharper settings related to `Visual Studio Integration`.
+If you are not able to open Roslyn refactoring menu (`ctr + .`) please verify your Resharper settings related to `Visual Studio Integration` or `Visual Studio code analysis` (depends on the R# version).
 For more information please check [#50](https://github.com/cezarypiatek/MappingGenerator/issues/50)

 ![resharper settings](doc/resharper_settings.jpg)